 - Other attachments

 If you are intending to visit an overseas institution within the period of the fellowship, a letter of support from the institution must be provided, supporting the visit in principle.
-Letters should not exceed a maximum of one side of A4 and be on headed paper.
+Letters must be on headed paper and should not exceed a maximum of one side of A4.

 No other additional attachments will be accepted, and your proposal may be returned or rejected if you include attachments that are not permitted under this call or if any of the mandatory attachments are missing.

-- Successful proposals submitted in Je-S – between June and 1 August 2019
+- Successful proposals submitted in Je-S – between June and mid-July 2020